mikey-p-codes/rtd-bforeai/docs/source/index.rst

 =========================

 .. meta::
-   :description: The complete guide to using the My API.
+   :description: Quick start guide for interacting with the BforeAi API's.
+This documentation was updated from a previous version at https://bfore.ai/docs.
    :keywords: api, documentation, python, javascript

 Welcome to the documentation for My API!